dscp46/dissectors/doc/ddt2.md

 ## Message formatting

+  * Once yDecoded, a D-Rats packet is organised as described below.
-All fields, unless explicitely stated, are unsigned integers in the network order.
+  * All fields, unless explicitely stated, are unsigned integers in the network order.
+  * Strings are fixed-size, not null-terminated.
+  * Presence of a body / payload is optional (FIXME: confirm this reading back d-rats' code)
+  * The field sizes, in the following graph are given in **bits**, not **bytes** for readability.

 ```mermaid
 ---